Digital CMC Regulatory Lifecycle Framework

 Framework structure

-The Framework is built around three connected layers that support the development, assessment and regulatory implementation of digital predictive tools in CMC.
+The framework is built around three connected layers that support the development, assessment and regulatory implementation of digital predictive tools in CMC.

 Together, these layers create a regulator-ready bridge between digital innovation and pharmaceutical quality assurance, supporting consistent development, assessment and implementation of digital tools in CMC.